 The food in Vietnam is cheap too, you can find home-cooked food outside for $1.25 or eat out in a restaurant for $4.
 Transportation is undeniably cheap as well, buy your own motorbike for $300 or take a bus for less than a dollar.
 Grab (like Uber) is massively used as well, which is the perfect way to beat the traffic.
 The use of a bicycle is on the scene too, if this is something you picture yourself doing.

 Personally, I’m spending about $500 per month on my cost of living in Vietnam.
 That includes an apartment (all bills included) gym membership, grocery, transportation, and even luxuries in the weekend like a spa, take outs, eating out.
-In my first year in Vietnam, I was living under $300 per month but now, I’m able to spoil myself a little bit.
+In my first year in Vietnam, I was living under $300 per month but now, I’m able to spoil myself a little bit and even send some of my earnings out of Vietnam.

 You can read this article about the budget for moving to Vietnam, it will help you have an idea of how much to save before moving here.